blues/app-accelerators/75-heavy-equipment-hours-of-use-utilization-tracker/README.md

 - **`MAIN` u.FL** — carries both LTE-M/NB-IoT/GPRS cellular and Skylo NTN satellite on a single path.
 Clip the u.FL end of the pigtail (Adafruit #851 or equivalent u.FL-to-SMA-female-jack cable) onto the `MAIN` u.FL port, then route the cable to a drilled or punched hole in the enclosure sidewall.
 Pass the pigtail's **SMA female jack** (panel-mount end) through the hole from inside, thread on the hex nut from outside to clamp it against the wall, and apply a thin bead of silicone sealant under the nut face — this is the weatherproof seal at the RF penetration.
 Screw the **SMA male plug** of the Skylo-certified MAIN antenna included with the NOTE-NBGLWX onto the exposed SMA female from outside the enclosure, and orient the antenna pointing upward with a clear, unobstructed sky view.
 Skylo NTN requires the antenna to be outdoors — do not mount under steel overhead panels or inside equipment compartments.
 - **`GPS` u.FL** — passive GNSS only; do not connect an active (bias-powered) antenna.
 Attach the Adafruit #2460 passive GPS patch here and position it against the inside face of the polycarbonate lid.
 GPS L1 signals penetrate the plastic without a cable gland.

-Confirm the port assignments in the [NOTE-NBGLWX datasheet](https://dev.blues.io/datasheets/notecard-datasheet/note-nbglwx/) before connecting.
 The MAIN antenna is Skylo-certified as a unit with the NOTE-NBGLWX — do not substitute a different antenna or add extension cables beyond the short u.FL-to-SMA-female pigtail used to bring the MAIN port through the enclosure wall.

 **Mojo placement (bench only).** For Mojo bench measurements, Mojo **replaces** the normal battery feed for the duration of the test — it does not splice in alongside the LiPo.
 Before inserting Mojo, **disconnect the LiPo from the Notecarrier CX's LiPo JST**.
 With the LiPo JST unplugged, route power through the Mojo: bench supply (or the LiPo brought out through a bare lead) → Mojo `BAT` input → Mojo `LOAD` output → Notecarrier CX `VBAT` pad.
 Leaving the battery on the JST while also feeding `VBAT` through the Mojo creates a parallel power path that bypasses the intended measurement point and risks backfeed through the charger circuit.
 Also disconnect the solar panel — the solar input is a separate rail that will offset the load draw if left connected.
-The application firmware does not poll the Mojo — it serves as a standalone bench instrument.
-Read cumulative mAh and instantaneous current directly from the Mojo's Qwiic output using a separate I2C host (such as a Raspberry Pi or an Arduino running the Mojo example sketch) or from the Mojo's USB serial interface.

 **Accelerometer orientation.** The LSM6DSOX can be mounted in any orientation — the firmware computes the combined 3-axis magnitude and subtracts the 1g gravity baseline.
 No axis alignment is required.
 The one practical consideration is rigidity: mount the breakout board solidly to the enclosure interior (hot-glue or standoffs) so it vibrates with the equipment chassis rather than floating on its wires.